Ryan Oishi

 examined the “Little Grass Shack’s” subtle, subversive meaning

-(I’ve long suspected hapa-haole songs
+(I’ve long suspected hapa-haole songs possess

 take, for example, Andy Cummings’ “Waikīkī”):